lvainio/Notes/notes/conventional-commits/README.md

 Each commit must be prefixed with a type.

-### feat

-Introduces a new feature into the codebase.
+feat: Introduces a new feature into the codebase.

 ### fix